|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot 1st Lt.
-Raymond P. Wiedmeyer, O-686045 (MIA / KIA) WI
+Raymond P. Wiedmeyer, O-686045 (MIA / KIA) Washington County, WI

 MIA October 14, 1944 at 10:55am

 Wiedmeyer was flying in the no. 4 position of "Beaver Red Flight".
-Before reaching the target, Wiedmeyer signaled to his element leader in the no. 3 position, 1st Lt.
-Walter L. Sweeny that his radio was not working or transmitting.
+Before reaching the target, Wiedmeyer signaled to his element leader flying in the no. 3 position P-47D "Nancie-A" 42-28493 pilot 1st Lt Walter L. Sweeney that his radio was not working or transmitting.